awsdocs/aws-iot-docs/developerguide/device-shadow-comms-device.md

 To create a complete topic, select the `ShadowTopicPrefix` for the type of shadow to which you want to refer, replace `thingName`, and `shadowName` if applicable, with their corresponding values, and then append that with the topic stub as shown in the following table\.
 Remember that topics are case sensitive\.

 See [Shadow topics](reserved-topics.md#reserved-topics-shadow) for more information about the reserved topics for shadows\.

-**Important**
-You should make sure that your app's or service's use of the shadows is consistent and supported by the corresponding implementations in your devices\.
-You should consider, for example, how shadows are created, updated, and deleted and how updates are handled in the device and the apps or services that access it through a shadow\.
-Your design should be clear about how the device's state is updated and reported and how your apps and services interact with the device and its shadows\.

 ## Initializing the device on first connection to AWS IoT<a name="device-shadow-comms-device-first-connect"></a>